kylesclipp/kylesclipp/README.md

-# Kyle Clippard | AI & Software Engineering 💻
+# Kyle Clippard | AI & Software Engineering Major💻

 **Software Developer** focused on Artificial Intelligence, currently majoring in AI at Oakland University.
 Holds an **Associate's Degree** in Computer Information Systems with a concentration in Software Engineering.